rich-drechsler/bytedump/README.md

 time I plan on adding implementations in a few more languages (e.g., Python, Rust, or C).

-Apparently I've found yet another convenient detour around the bytedump documentation that I eventually will finish.
-Sometime around 12/8/25 I decided to experiment a bit with Google's Gemini 3 and I was pleasantly surprised by what I found.
-At that time I probably was about 75% finished with the Makefile.md Markdown documentation, but since then I've been primarily focused on trying to decide whether Gemini 3 (with my guidance) could produce a Python implementation of bytedump that I would be willing to include in this repository.
-I don't know the answer yet, because I probably would insist that Gemini's Python implementation meet some unusual source code constraints.
-Anyway, at this point I'm not going to even try predict a date, and instead all I'll promise is that I will update this file when I know more.
+Gemini 3 Pro did a pretty good job translating the Java version into Python, and I was pleased with the results.
+It's not complete or thoroughly tested, but it does seem to work, so I decided to include it this repository.
+Gemini 3 Pro handled all of the translation with only a little interference from me.
+No makefile or anything else yet, but I still think what's there is worth a look.
+I'll probably spend a week or so working on it, and perhaps after that I'll get back to the documentation that I've been postponing for the last few months.

 ### Directories

 You'll find the following directories in this repository:

-         src - the top level source directory src/bash - source code for the bash version of bytedump src/java - source code for the Java version of bytedump image - the default installation directory
+           src - the top level source directory src/bash - source code for the bash version of bytedump src/java - source code for the Java version of bytedump src/python - preliminary source code for the Python version of bytedump image - the default installation directory

 Implementations in any additional languages will be stored in directories that, just like the bash and Java versions, identify the language.